dcsimg

 More about email and electronic notifications

-You can email us or call us on 0300 790 6130 to tell us not to contact you by email.
-From then on, if we need to contact you, we will instead call you or write to you (if you have provided a post address), unless you provide your email address to us after opting out of email communications as described in the section above.
+If you tell us not to contact you by email, from then on, we will instead call you or write to you (if you have provided a post address) if we need to contact you - unless you provide your email address to us after opting out of email communications as described in the section above.

 If you pay for your TV Licence using the Simple Payment Plan, and you want us to stop emailing you, you can write to us at: The Simple Payment Plan Team, TV Licensing, PO BOX 923, Newport NP20 9PR or you can call us on 0300 555 0510.